Mossutstallningar/mossutstallningar/README.md

 4. Install gems `bundle install`
 5. Migrate database `foreman run rake db:migrate`
 6. Setup test database `foreman run rake db:test:prepare`
+7. [Paperclip](https://github.com/thoughtbot/paperclip) is used for model attachments.
+It uses [ImageMagick](http://www.imagemagick.org/) as an image processor, so you need to have that installed for working with images.
+Install with [Homebrew](http://brew.sh/) on Mac OS X:

+        brew install imagemagick

 ## Commands you probably need
 Start server: